introlab/rtabmap_ros/README.md

     ```
     * Use `catkin_make -j1` if compilation requires more RAM than you have (e.g., some files require up to ~1.8 GB to build).

-## Build from source for NVidia Jetson with OpenCV 4 Tegra
+## Build from source for Nvidia Jetson with OpenCV 4 Tegra
 To use `rtabmap_ros` on Jetson, you can follow the instructions above if you don't care if OpenCV is built for Tegra.
 However, if you want `rtabmap` to use OpenCV 4 Tegra, we must re-build [vision_opencv](https://github.com/ros-perception/vision_opencv) stack from source too to avoid conflicts with [vision_opencv](https://github.com/ros-perception/vision_opencv) stack binaries from ros (which are linked on a not optimized version of OpenCV).
 Here are the steps:
 1. Install [JetPack](https://developer.nvidia.com/embedded/jetpack) with OpenCV on the Jetson.
 2. Do steps 1.2 and 1.3 from http://wiki.ros.org/kinetic/Installation/Ubuntu